joshua-a-becker/crowd-classification-problem/README.md

 # Replication materials for:  The Crowd Classification Problem
-Joshua Becker (Kellogg School of Management, Northwestern Institute on Complex Systems, Northwestern University)
+Joshua Becker (UCL School of Management, University College London)

-Douglas Guilbeault (Annenberg School of Communication, University of Pennsylvania)
+Douglas Guilbeault (Haas School of Business, University of California Berkeley)

 Ned Smith (Kellogg School of Management, Northwestern Institute on Complex Systems, Northwestern University)

+MANY THANKS to Samuel Dupret for assistance with preparing this replication materials.

 # Contents